nicolejkeeney/wind_erosion_model_calibration/README.md

 **Nicole Keeney (code author)**<br>
 nicolejkeeney@gmail.com<br><br>
 **Abinash Bhattachan (study lead)**<br>
-California State University East Bay, Department of Earth & Environmental Sciences<br>
+Texas Tech University, Department of Geosciences<br>
-abinash.bhattachan@csueastbay.edu
+abibhatt@ttu.edu

 ## Model parameters
 Below, we provide a description of the parameters derived in the model calibration and the symbols used to reference them in the code.